-DFB stands for Distributed Feedback.
+Several types of lasers have been invented in the last few decades to tackle the rising need for communication.
+One such laser is called the DFB laser.
 It is a type of narrow linewidth laser diode or an optical fibre laser where the grating generally happens along the cavity, and not just at the two ends.

 The structure of the diode builds a one-dimensional interference grating, also known as Bragg scattering.
 Being single-frequency laser diodes, distributed feedback laser provides a narrow linewidth with good side mode suppression.

-Few other DFB laser diodes applications are barcode readers, CD players, image scanning, laser absorption, and spectrometry.
+A few other DFB laser diodes applications are barcode readers, CD players, image scanning, laser absorption, and spectrometry.
 Besides, these high power, narrow linewidth laser diodes have a wide-scale use in the industry too.
 It is used for seam welding, cladding, and heat treating.

 Inphenix is the leading US-based company that deals with lasers and light sources which has widespread applications in the medical, telecom, sensing, and measurement industries.
 The company offers the broadest range of Semiconductor optical amplifiers, Driver boards, Broadband light source, Superluminescent diode devices, Swept-source laser, and many other Light-emitting products.